sycobuny/kythera/README.md

 --------------------------------------------------------------------------------

-Kythera is a set of services for TSora-based IRC networks.
+Kythera is a set of services for IRC networks.
 Kythera is extremely extensible and is not limited to providing a specific set of services such as `NickServ`, `ChanServ` vs. Undernet-style `X`, etc. You can configure the service to offer pretty much anything you want.
 If it's not there, you can easily add support for it if you know Ruby.

 Ruby also brings us to my next point.
 Many people have told me that IRC services must be implemented in C in order to have any hope of keeping up with medium-